 A Betty Crocker product that advertises it contains blueberries but actually contains “fruit-flavored clusters” and no fruit of any kind?
 Put it back on the shelf.

-In addition to lots of fresh vegetables (greens are especially good) and fruits, it is better to eat whole or sprouted grains not refined highly-processed flours.
+In addition to lots of fresh vegetables (greens are especially good) and fruits, choose whole or sprouted grains over refined highly-processed flours.
 Whole wheat pasta is better for you than white pasta, brown rice contains more nutrients than polished white rice.

 Why Americans don’t eat real food